goooooouwa/writings/_posts/2018-02-08-Writing tools and process.md

+---
+layout: post
-# Writing tools and process
+title: 'Writing tools and process'
+---

 1. Record thoughts (questions, ideas) in Things.
 2. Write content in Ulysses.
 Once a thought grown into some content, remove the todo item.